-If your total PA-taxable dividend and capital gains distributions income is \$2,500 or less, you must report your income on Line 3 of the PA-40, but you do not have to complete and submit a schedule.
-If your PA-taxable dividend income is more than \$2,500, you must complete PA Schedule B, with the name of the payer, and the PA-taxable dividend from each Form 1099 or other statement.
+If your total PA-taxable dividend and capital gains distributions income (taxpayer, spouse and/or joint) is \$2,500 or less, you must report your income on Line 3 of the PA-40, but you do not have to complete and submit a schedule.
+If your total PA-taxable dividend income (taxpayer, spouse and/or joint) is more than \$2,500, you must complete PA Schedule B with the name of the payer and the PA-taxable dividend from each Form 1099 or other statement.
+A taxpayer and spouse must complete separate schedules to report their income or if any amounts are reported on Lines 3 and 4.
+However, if all the income is earned on a joint basis, one schedule may be completed.
+Complete the oval to indicate whether the income included on the schedule is from the taxpayer, spouse or joint.
+When reporting the dividend income from jointly owned stock not reported on a joint Schedule B, the taxpayer and spouse must show their share of the dividend income on their separate Schedule B.